thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

  * widget: fixed Link Enhancer for Germany (was displaying Canadian links)
  * widget: fixed Amazon Products for Germany (was displaying Canadian links)
  * widget: fixed Link Enhancer for Japan (was displaying French links)
- * wordpress-mu: by default, all new blogs have the plugin enabled
+ * multisite: by default, all new blogs have the plugin enabled
- * wordpress-mu: by default, a new blog import your Tracking ID and region
+ * multisite: by default, a new blog import your Tracking ID and region

 = Version 1.5.2 =
  * i18n: added Russian translation